Analysis | Why it doesn’t seem to matter that Trump badmouths people he hired (and hyped)

 What’s particularly odd about the Mattis riff on Tuesday, though, is that it is happening now.
 Trump’s reelection is on the ballot in less than 50 days; is this the time at which he wants to remind people that a number of people he has hired have been failures by his own standards?
 In general, the answer would be no — but, in this case, the answer is more likely that it doesn’t really matter.

-At the end of the day, there is only one person on whom most general-election voters will be weighing in: Donald Trump.
+At the end of the day, there is only one person on whom most general-election voters will be weighing in: Trump.
 Republican supporters of Trump are voting because Trump is the Trump who disparages his enemies, whoever happens to be on that list at the moment.
 Democrats are voting for former vice president Joe Biden because Biden is the person who would replace Trump.
 Sure, there are people who are voting for Biden out of affection for him, but polling indicates that opposition to Trump is a bigger driver.

 There has probably been no other election in modern history for whom the campaign is more centrally focused on one particular candidate.
 Before 2017, Barack Obama was the most polarizing president in Gallup’s history of presidential approval polling — but Trump quickly claimed that title.
 The gap in his approval rating between Democrats and Republicans last year was 82 points, five points higher than the partisan gap for Obama in 2016.